 Another thoughtful analysis upends fear of saturated fat

-Has the Diet-Heart Hypothesis led us down a path of deception and ill health?
+Has the Diet-Heart Hypothesis led us down a path of ill health?
 A new editorial in BMJ EBM suggests that it has.

 Briefly, the Diet-Heart Hypothesis dates back to the 1950s, when Ancel Keys argued that dietary fat, specifically saturated fat, caused heart disease.
 The idea infiltrated our government’s nutrition guidelines and became the standard of care for preventative health as well as treating and preventing heart disease.
 The problem is that the scientific evidence does not support it, and after four decades, it is not serving us well.